vinayh/blog/content/post/git-hooks.md

 }
 ```

-Courtesy of [Nathan Moos' blog post](https://moosingin3space.github.io/post/git-hooks-hugo/) outlining this process for GitHub Pages, which requires a nested repository with your public files.
+Courtesy of a blog post by [Nathan Moos](https://moosingin3space.github.io) outlining this process for GitHub Pages, which requires a nested repository with your public files.